 - Receiving public assistance

 The Massachusetts Commission Against Discrimination is in charge of making sure these anti-discrimination laws are followed in housing and employment.
-They use federal funds to higher third party “testers” for landlords, in particular.
+They use federal funds to hire third party "testers" for landlords, in particular.

 How Testing Works

-For instance, suppose the rent is $1,000/mo and you write in the ad, “Perfect for a young husband and wife or boyfriend and girlfriend.”
-You think you’re being clever because you have avoided discrimination about marital status!
+Suppose the rent is $1,500/mo and you write in the ad, "Perfect for a young husband and wife, or boyfriend and girlfriend."
+You think you're being clever because you have avoided discrimination about marital status!
+You have covered all the bases!
+We will see how this seemingly friendly statement will result in a discrimination citation.

-A young man and a woman trained as testers take a tour.
-You shake their hands and quickly come to like them — they remind you of yourself at their age — so you offer to reduce the rent to $980/mo.
-That’s good business practice, right?
-Try to snare good tenants before someone else does.
+Based on your ad, the MCAD will send a well qualified man and a woman trained as testers to take a tour.
+You shake their hands and quickly come to like them -- they remind you of yourself -- so you chat extensively and after a while offer to reduce the rent to $1,480/mo.
+That's good business practice, right?
+Try to get good tenants before someone else rents to them!

-Your next tour is to two young women who state that they are same-sex partners.
-You’re fixing a mini-blind when they arrive and you don’t shake their hands.
-You don’t particularly find much in common with them and you don’t mention anything about reducing the rent.
+Your next tour is to two well qualified women who state that they are same-sex partners.
+You're fixing a mini-blind when they arrive and you don't shake their hands.
+You don't particularly find much in common with them and so conversation is slow.
+You don't mention anything about reducing the rent.
 They seem nice enough, though, and the rest of their tour goes the same as the first one.

-After these two tours, MCAD will have two different reports.
-One says you shook the hands of — and lowered the rent for — a straight couple.
-The other says you didn’t shake the hands of — or lower the rent for — an equally qualified LGBT couple.
-You probably didn’t even realize you did this.
-But they targeted you because of what you wrote in the ad, and now your actions have confirmed their suspicions.
-You are in very hot water.
+After these two tours, MCAD will unfortunately have two different reports.
+One says you shook the hands of, chatted with, and lowered the rent for a straight couple.
+The other says you didn't shake the hands of, chat with, or lower the rent for an equally qualified LGBT couple.
+You probably didn't even realize you did this.
+But your ad didn't contemplate same-sex partners, and now that you have been tested there is further evidence that you have a bias in favor of straight people and against LGBT people.
+In this situation, you would now be in very hot water.

 "This building is full of Norwegian people.
 Do you speak Norwegian?"